db-tu-dresden/TSL/README.md

 ### **2. Initialize required environment**

 To generate the TSL, you need Python and some additional Python packages.
-You can either [manually](#custom-install) set up the environment or use a prebuild [docker image](#docker-install).
+You can either [manually](#custom-install) set up the environment or use a prebuilt [docker image](#docker-install).

  #### <a id="custom-install"></a>**Install dependencies manually (Option 1)**